Please check the frequently asked questions below and contact me if your question isn't covered or if you'd like to send feedback.

 Choose forecast locations

-Long-press anywhere on the map to select a location geographically.
-Tap the GO button to view the forecast.
+Long-press anywhere on the map to

 Save locations for easier switching